When I discovered that I’d been chosen as one of the winners for the Tourism Authority of Thailand Bloggers Competition in 2018, I was stoked.

 Feeding turtles at a sea life discovery centre

 I didn’t really know what to expect from the Kung Krabaen Bay Royal Development Study Centre, but it turned out to be an eco-treasure.
 They had a number of marine animals (like sea turtles!) that were recovering from injuries and would be cared for until they’re ready to be released back into the wild.
 There were also sharks and gropers that we could feed, and an oyster farm where we helped make the strings of concrete beads that are then hung in the water for oysters to grow on.

-While you’re in the area, stay nearby at Sand Dunes Chaolao for an amazing beach sunset!
+While you’re there, stay at Sand Dunes Chaolao Beach Resort for an amazing ocean sunset!

 Exploring the riverside community in Chanthaburi